UGDip Egyptology / Overview

-- Learn from internationally recognised scholar Dr Joyce Tyldesley , who leads the course.
+- Learn from internationally recognised scholars Dr Joyce Tyldesley and Nicky Nielsen, who lead the course.

 - All course content is delivered online, so you can study from anywhere in the world.

-Tuition fees for home/EU students commencing their studies in September 2019 will be £3,075 per annum.
+Tuition fees for home students commencing their studies in September 2022 will be £3,075 per annum.
 Tuition fees for international students will be £3,075 per annum.
 For general information please see the undergraduate finance pages.